ck37/coral-ordinal/README.md

-# CORAL ordinal classification in tf.keras
+# Ordinal classification in Tensorflow Keras

 Tensorflow Keras implementation of ordinal classification using consistent rank logits (CORAL) by Cao, Mirjalili, & Raschka (2019).